ceselder/debate-bro/README.md

 # Debate Bro

-Easily find someone to debate online
+Easily find someone to debate online in an omegle-style showoff

 [Go to site](https://debate-bro.com/)